Key Takeaways

 Select all that apply

-Differences Between Annuities and CDs
+Differences Between MYGAs and CDs

 Another significant difference pertains to the degree to which these instruments can be customized.
-Annuities are highly customizable, offering investors an array of optional add-on features commonly referred to as annuity riders.
+MYGAs are highly customizable, offering investors an array of optional add-on features commonly referred to as annuity riders.
 CDs offer no such optionality.

 Safety